lowRISC/opentitan/hw/ip/lc_ctrl/doc/theory_of_operation.md

 Note that the [`TRANSITION_CTRL.EXT_CLOCK_EN`](registers.md#transition_ctrl) register can only be set to one if the transition interface has been claimed via the [`CLAIM_TRANSITION_IF`](registers.md#claim_transition_if) mutex.
 This function is not available in production life cycle states.

-For details on the clock switch, please see [clkmgr](../../clkmgr/README.md#life-cycle-requested-external-clock).
+For details on the clock switch, please see top_earlgrey's [clkmgr](../../../top_earlgrey/ip_autogen/clkmgr/README.md#life-cycle-requested-external-clock).

 ### Life Cycle Access Control Signals